ubernostrum/django-registration/docs/model-workflow.rst

 .. class:: RegistrationProfile

-   A simple representation of the information needed to activate a new user account.
-This is **not** a user profile; it simply provides a place to temporarily store the activation key and determine whether a given account has been activated.
+   A representation of the information needed to activate a new user account.
+This is **not** a user profile; it just provides a place to temporarily store the activation key and determine whether a given account has been activated.

    Has the following fields: